SimonCalleLaverde/SimonCalleLaverde.github.io/freelance.md

 ---

 <span class="font-light">
-	A website project including design and development rounds up somewhere between $700 USD to $3,000 USD or more<!--; if the project is big or can involve more people, sometimes more--> depending on the project's size and scope.
-We can also do branding in the medium or large project's plan.
+	A project including design and development rounds up somewhere between $700 USD to $3,000 USD or more<!--; if the project is big or can involve more people, sometimes more--> depending on the project's size and scope.
+We can also do branding starting in the medium or large project's plan.
 	<br><br><!-- requirements and size.-->
 	<!--<br><br>Estimates can vary widely depending on factors like deadlines, expected results, project's spectrum, resources or web features involved, number of pages, complexity of the development phase, if branding or any extra production is needed, and more.--><!-- Prices will be adjusted within one of the three main plans if we are starting already with a full brand guideline or with an existing--><!-- strategy and--><!-- design that is viable for development.
 	<br><br>-->Prices are based on 6 years of experience working in the industry, 4 of those working for a five star rated digital agency based in Australia and are competitive in the industry<!-- for any work in custom web development, custom web design, UX research/strategy or UI design-->.
 As a reference please see <a class="text-aqua" href="https://designagency.io/" target="_blank"><em class="font-light text-italic">this</em></a> pricing tool created by a well known agency in the U.S.A to compare some industry prices vs. working with a freelancer.
 If you are located in Colombia please see <a class="text-aqua" href="https://www.ikkonos.com/ideate/cuanto-debe-cobrar-por-una-pagina-web-en-colombia-si-es-freelancer" target="_blank"><em class="font-light text-italic">this</em></a> article as a reference for a <em class="font-light text-italic">custom</em> website specifically.